• Skip to primary navigation

 Turns out there’s some science behind this as well.
 Salt draws moisture out, so it’s best to wait to salt it until right before it’s going on the grill, and to only salt the outside.

-Salt and pepper makes a fine seasoning on its own, but if you want to take things up a notch, try this easy homemade burger seasoning.
+Kosher salt and pepper makes a fine seasoning on its own, but if you want to take things up a notch, try this easy homemade burger seasoning.

 This one did not impress me.
 It was a pain to wrap the burger meat around the ice cube, and one of my burgers ended up with a weird divot where the ice cube was.
 And, for obvious reasons, this trick is super time sensitive.
 I didn’t notice a significant change in juiciness, so the ice cube trick was a no for me.